 Keep in mind that any substitutions made to this recipe will affect the nutritional values, so if you’re following a particular diet you want to re-calculate those.

 Chicken: You can easily use frozen chicken breasts in place of the raw chicken breasts.
-It will take a little longer to come to pressure, but your cooking time should still be about 12-15 minutes depending on the thickness of your meat.
+It will take a little longer to come to pressure, but your cooking time should still be about 12-15 minutes meal prep depending on the thickness of your meat.
+Using leftover rotisserie chicken is also a great idea to not waste food.

 You can also substitute chicken thighs if that is what you have on-hand.